Scheduled MonumentsEnglandWhitefriars Gateway, South Lynn

 What is Whitefriars Gateway, South Lynn?

-Whitefriars Gateway is a medieval gateway structure located in South Lynn, Norfolk, dating to the late medieval period.
+Whitefriars Gateway is a late medieval gatehouse located in South Lynn, Norfolk, forming part of the former Carmelite friary complex that occupied the site.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003693.

 Who is responsible for protecting Whitefriars Gateway, South Lynn?